YexLabs/ETH_SH_hackathon/README.md

 ### **Slippage**

-When the liquidity depth is not enough,  It will cause significant slippage in some transaction.
+When the liquidity depth is not enough,  It will cause significant slippage in some transactions.

-If two swaps with same amount come in different directions at the same time, According to AMM formula, It will return to the initial position, and the price of the first swap will be unfair.
+If two swaps with the same amount come in different directions at the same time, According to the AMM formula, It will return to the initial position, and the price of the first swap will be unfair.

 This makes sense because the first swap bumps up the price and took the slippage, and the latter swap needs to accept the higher price.

 If two people swap tokens in opposite directions with each other, then there will be no slippage.
 In reality.
-If person A have a large amount of tokens to sell, let's assume this amount to be 1000 ETH, then the tolerance of person A to big slippage is low because of the large value.
-If person A use a **Batch Auction** mechanism to swap, it would enforce this person A to wait for a while for a new person B to buy the ETH from him. this Batch Auction procedure can eliminate or reduce the occurence of the slippage.
+If person A has a large amount of the token to sell, let's assume this amount to be 1000 ETH, then the tolerance of person A to the big slippage is low because of the large value.
+If person A use a **Batch Auction** mechanism to swap, it would enforce this person A to wait for a while for a new person B to buy the ETH from him. this Batch Auction procedure can eliminate or reduce the occurrence of the slippage.

 ### **Sandwich Attack**

 attackers exploit market and liquidity imbalances to execute profitable trades at the expense of victims or vulnerable traders.
 The attacker front-runs the victim's trade, hikes the prices, and makes the victim buy at a higher price.

-The first transaction will bump up the price and let the second transaction(which we refer as victim's)to be executed at a higher price.
-The attacker sell token in the third transaction and take the profit from it.
+The first transaction will bump up the price and let the second transaction(which we refer as the victim's)to be executed at a higher price.
+The attacker sells the token in the third transaction and takes the profit from it.

-🥪 attack is a very common MEV approach that actually caused by slippage of AMMs as well.
+🥪 attack is a very common MEV approach that actually caused by the slippage of AMMs as well.

 ## **Solutions**